 - Deodorize the shoes you use regularly to avoid bad odors and prevent fungal and other types of infections.

 - Never wear dirty socks and change them after exercising.

-Go to a podiatrist in case you have any doubts about how to eliminate hard skin on your feet.
+Go to a podiatrist in case you have any doubts about how to eliminate corns on your feet.
 The professional will tell you about the most appropriate treatment for your case, as well as give you some additional recommendations.